DataDog/hiring-engineers/answers.md

 3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
+Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Time-board.

 Accessing the Dashboard
 ==

 Once this is created, access the Dashboard from your Dashboard List in the UI:

-1. Set the Timeboard's timeframe to the past 5 minutes
+1. Set the Time-board's time-frame to the past 5 minutes

 2. Take a snapshot of this graph and use the @ notation to send it to yourself.